urvil38/git-push/README.md

     Typically these commands must be run as root or through `sudo`.
     ```
-    $ mv git-cli /usr/local/bin
+    $ mv git-push /usr/local/bin
     ```

 ### Windows:

 You can download this binary from this url using your browser:

-Go to this URL for download git-cli:
+Go to this URL for download git-push:

 ```
 https://storage.googleapis.com/git-push/v0.1/windwos/git-push.exe